 - Excess hair around neck (AKA ruff) is preferred.

 - Excess hair on tail is preferred.

 The criteria listed above is simply the official breed standards set by the AKC.
 If you're looking to register your Chihuahua with them or allow them to participate in an AKC-sponsered show, you'll need to make sure they meet all of the specifications.
 Start by determining whether your Chihuahua is a long-coat or smooth-coat variety and then work your way down through the requirements.
-Remember, the breed standards are the same for both varieties with the exception of the requirements listed previously mentioned.
+Remember, the breed standards are the same for both varieties with the exception of the listed requirements previously mentioned.